Laryngitis: Reflux

-Anti-reflux medications may be prescribed for patients with signs of chronic laryngitis and hoarse voice.
+Anti-reflux medications may be prescribed for patients with signs of chronic laryngitis and a hoarse voice.
 If anti-reflux treatment does not result in a decrease of symptoms, other possible causes should be examined.
 Over-the-counter medications for neutralizing acids (antacids) and acid suppressants (H-2 blockers) may be used.
 Antacids are often short-acting and may not be sufficient for treatment.
 Proton pump inhibitors are an effective type of medication.
 These should only be prescribed for a set period of time, after which the symptoms should be reviewed due to significant long-term side effects, such as bone loss.
 Proton pump inhibitors do not work for everyone.
 A physical reflux barrier (e.g., Gaviscon Liquid) may be more appropriate for some.
-Antisecretory medications (i.e., ulcers) can have several side-effects.
+Antisecretory medications (i.e., ulcers) can have several side effects.

 When appropriate, anti-reflux surgery may benefit some individuals.

 Inflammatory

-When treating allergic laryngitis, topical nasal steroids and immunotherapy have been found to be effective for allergic rhinitis.
+When treating allergic laryngitis, topical nasal steroids and immunotherapy have been found effective for allergic rhinitis.
 Antihistamines may also be helpful, but can create a dryness in the larynx.
 Inhaled steroids that are used for a long period can lead to problems with the larynx and voice.